mumupika/CS3611-Computer-networks/README.md

 Hw1: Contains the trial of playing with mininet.

-Hw2: We built a network topo by mininet.
+Socket_programming: We built a network topo by mininet.
 The topo is: 3 switches s1,s2,s3, and 4 hosts with h4 as server, h1,h2,h3 is client.

 We have realized one time communication between the clients with server h4.